The job offer acceptance letter should be well planned and well written.

 The guide to the job offer letter clearly outlines what should be included in an offer of employment letter.

-Your acceptance of a job offer is binding so it is important not to accept the offer until you are sure of your decision.
+It is important not to accept the offer until you are sure of your decision.
 Go through accepting a job offer to view the questions to ask yourself before you accept a job offer.

 Resign properly from your job using the sample resignation letter and leave the company on the right note.